WPBN-TV: News department history

-On September 10, 2007, it began airing a midday broadcast weekdays at 11 after Today expanded to four hours.
+On September 10, 2007, it began airing a midday broadcast weekdays at 11 a.m. after Today expanded to four hours.
 In January 2009, the station laid off nine employees and canceled the weekday midday show.
 After WGTU consolidated its operations with WPBN, it became possible full newscasts would return to WGTU for the first time since 1984.
 On September 13, 2010, WPBN began producing a weeknight newscast at 6:30 on WGTU, UpNorthLive Tonight.
 It originates from a secondary set at WPBN's studios, and features local news and weather but also goes into detail covering community events and various businesses.
 There is no sports report given in this broadcast.
-The only other newscast on the station is a pre-recorded 10-minute weeknight update at 11.
+The only other newscast on the station is a pre-recorded 10-minute weeknight update at 11 p.m.

 Morgan Murphy Media acquired WBKB-TV in Alpena in late 2023, a station which carries four of the five major commercial networks through subchannels to serve the market.
-WBKB has traditionally struggled to maintain a full-time news and weather staff due to industry labor issues and Alpena's overall low market standing which left it in a state of constant turnover, with recent graduates working on-air on short 'starter' contracts.
-On April 4, 2024, Sinclair and MMM announced a news partnership with WPBN/WTOM, which will start by the last week of the same month.
-WBKB's Alpena news operation will become a bureau for WPBN/WTOM and will still originate news stories and some newscasts, with all WPBN/WTOM newscasts airing on WBKB-DT2 (matching the former's NBC affiliation) and other newscasts also simulcast on the station's CBS and ABC channels, and separate lower-third graphics to feature news and weather information for Alpena.
-WPBN/WTOM will also take over weather responsibilities for WBKB-TV, which had been fulfilled by a mix of contracted meteorologists and forecasts complied by NewsNet in Cadillac over the last few years and struggled to remain staffed by the station full-time.
-WBKB's Fox channel will continue to feature no news programming.
+WBKB traditionally struggled to maintain a full-time news and weather staff due to industry labor issues and Alpena's overall low market standing which left it in a state of constant turnover, with recent graduates working on-air on short 'starter' contracts.
+On April 4, 2024, Sinclair and MMM announced a news partnership with WPBN/WTOM, which would start by the last week of the same month.
+WBKB's Alpena news operation became a bureau for WPBN/WTOM and still originated news stories and some newscasts, with all WPBN/WTOM newscasts airing on WBKB-DT2 (matching the former's NBC affiliation) and other newscasts also simulcast on the station's CBS and ABC channels, and separate lower-third graphics to feature news and weather information for Alpena.
+WPBN/WTOM also took over weather responsibilities for WBKB-TV, which had been fulfilled by a mix of contracted meteorologists and forecasts complied by NewsNet in Cadillac over the last few years and struggled to remain staffed by the station full-time.
+WBKB's Fox channel continued to feature no news programming.